Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

-The example shows that as soon as the ideal submodule $K$ is not complemented (typically, as soon as $\cB_K=\cB_E\cap I$ is non-unital), the quotient \nbd{\cB}module $E/K$ does not admit an inner product.
-The key point in the contradiction is that a \nbd{\cB}valued inner product has no choice but assigning to certain elements $x+K$ with $x\in K$, so $x+K=0$, non-zero $\AB{x+K,x+K}$.
+\lf The key point in Example \ref{qex} for non-complemented $K$, is the contradiction that a \nbd{\cB}valued inner product had no choice but assigning to certain elements $x+K$ with $x\in K$ (so that $x+K=0$) a non-zero inner product $\AB{x+K,x+K}\ne0$.
 On the other hand, these non-zero elements are, actually, in $I$.
 If we divide out $I$ from $\cB$, then the preceding contradiction disappears.
-In fact, it is easy to show, that the \nbd{\cB/I}valued inner product $\AB{x+K,x'+K}=\AB{x,x'}+I$ is well-defined.
+In fact, it is easy to show in general, that the \nbd{\cB/I}valued inner product $\AB{x+K,x'+K}=\AB{x,x'}+I$ is well-defined.
 Also, $E/K$ may be viewed as \nbd{\cB/I}module via $(x+K)(b+I)=xb+K$, and $E/K$ with this inner product is a Hilbert \nbd{\cB/I}module.
-(See Bakic and Guljas \cite{BaGu02}, where ideal submodules have been defined, for details.)
+(See Bakic and Guljas \cite{BaGu02} for details.
+See also Remark \ref{homrem}.)
 So, in order to quotient out an ideal submodule, we also have to take a quotient of the algebra $\cB$.